c0debreaker/c0debreaker.github.io/_posts/2014-04-25-javascript-fun-post.md

 ---
 layout: post
 title: Fun with obscure Javascript coding
-description: ""
+description: "Do you still remember Unicodes?
+I still do!!!"
 tags: [javascript, obscured code, unicodes]
 comments: true
 ---

 As usual, I'm here again inside the train and heading to work.
 Rather than just staring outside and looking at the blurred external surroundings(LOL), I decided to play with some javascript codes playing in my head.
 Copy+paste the code below into your browser's console.
+The code is very basic.
+If you understand loops and arrays, you should be able to understand the code.

 ### The Beauty of Code Obscurity